birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/README.md

   our complete code [here][2].
 The changes we made will be highlighted in the experiment pages.

+### Techniques
+  We trained two versions of RESNET as our model.
+RESNET comes pre-trained on IMAGENET but we fine tuned the model for classifying birds.
+Our process consisted of essentially of trial and error, tweaking the hyperparameters and image transforms on the training set.
+Once we stopped seeing an improvement in RESNET18, we switched to RESNET34.

 <!-- This summary should mention the problem setup, data used, techniques, etc.
 It should include a description of which components were from preexisting work ( i.e. code from github) and which components were implemented for the project